ivanhofer/typesafe-i18n/README.md

 ### folder structure

-This project requires you to use an opinionated folderstructure for your locales.
-By default all your files, you need for localizations live insed your `src/i18n` folder (you can [configure](#options) this).
+This project requires you to use an opinionated folder structure for your locales.
+All your localization files are located inside the `src/i18n` folder.

 When running the watcher for the first time, a few files will be generated: